NLeSC/python-template/README.md

 There are multiple scenarios to use this template:

-1. Generating a new package using template
-2. Applying the template to some pre-existing code
-3. Updating a package made with the template
+[Scenario 1](#scenario-1-create-a-new-package): Generating a new package using template [Scenario 2](#scenario-2-apply-to-pre-existing-code): Applying the template to some pre-existing code [Scenario 3](#scenario-3-updating-a-template-made-package): Updating a package made with the template

-In all three cases, you will need to install copier first:
+In all three scenarios, you will need to install copier first:
 ```shell
 pipx install copier
 ```

-### Option 1: Create a new package
+### Scenario 1: Create a new package

-#### Step 1/2: Generate the files and directory structure
+#### Step 1/2: Create the files and directory structure

 Run `copier` with the template: